rushil1510/demo-repo/README.md

-#Demo
+# Demo
-Some plain text and description
+Some plain text and description, space after hashtag gets you a header